confluentinc/incubator-druid/extensions-contrib/opentelemetry-emitter/README.md

 ## How OpenTelemetry emitter works

-The [OpenTelemetry](https://opentelemetry.io/) emitter processes`ServiceMetricEvent` type of event with a `query/time` metric.
-It extacts OpenTelemetry context from [druid context](https://druid.apache.org/docs/latest/querying/query-context.html).
-To link druid spans to parent trace druid context should contain `traceparent` key, at least.
-More about [context propagation](https://www.w3.org/TR/trace-context/).
-If there is no `traceparent` key is provided, then spans are created without `parentTraceId` and link to no parent.
-Also, the emitter adds other druid context entries to the span attributes.
+The [OpenTelemetry](https://opentelemetry.io/) emitter processes `ServiceMetricEvent` events for the `query/time` metric.
+It extracts OpenTelemetry context from the [query context](https://druid.apache.org/docs/latest/querying/query-context.html).
+To link druid spans to parent traces, the query context should contain at least `traceparent` key.
+See [context propagation](https://www.w3.org/TR/trace-context/) for more information.
+If no `traceparent` key is provided, then spans are created without `parentTraceId` and are not linked to the parent span.
+In addition, the emitter also adds other druid context entries to the span attributes.

 ## Configuration

 ### Enabling

-Load the plugin and enable the emitter in `common.runtime.properties`.
+To enable the OpenTelemetry emitter, add the extension and enable the emitter in `common.runtime.properties`.

 Load the plugin: